 Datasets are typically scoped to a single study in a single folder.
 In some contexts, however, shared datasets can be defined at the project level and have rows associated with any of its subfolders.

-, where users are granted permission to see (or not see) and edit datasets separately from their permission to the folder itself.
-As such, permission to the folder is required to see the dataset (i.e., have the Reader role for the folder), but is not necessarily sufficient.
+, where groups are granted access to datasets separately from their permission to the folder itself.
+Permission to the folder is a necessary prerequisite for dataset access (i.e., have the Reader role for the folder), but is not necessarily sufficient.

 A special type of dataset, the query snapshot